 professional equipment; and goods for use at trade fairs, shows, exhibitions, events.
 For example, ATA Carnets cover photographic and film equipment.
 The fees vary for each country and are determined by the value of the goods, the number of countries to be visited and the costs for security, insurance or other services.
 The carnet in Dubai is under the responsibility of Dubai Chamber.
 Please feel free to contact D-Seven Motion Pictures if you need help on the same or further information.

 Do I need a permit before entering the UAE?

 If you are bringing in specialized/oversized equipment on your flight into the UAE, the customs could hold it until you bring back a permit to release the equipment.
-This is more for commercial sized work and not a hassle with say 2-3 DSLRs and some lens.
-The permit ensures you are not bringing all this equipment to resell and that you will take it back once your work is complete.
+This is more for commercial sized work and not a hassle with, for example, 2 or 3 DSLRs and some lens.
+The permit ensures you are not bringing all this equipment to resell and that you will take it back once your work is complete

 Are the media shooting requirements the same for all the Emirates across the UAE?